“There’s still a taboo and stigma attached to seeing ladies in our community ride a bike.”

 Which is why I wanted to help host the women’s cycling group.
 I wanted to create a welcoming group for these ladies to feel that sort of happiness, to learn how to cycle, and to have a place of their own where they could come together, learn a new skill and be part of a community.
 I didn’t want it to be strict with policies for attendance.
 These women have busy lives and making it mandatory each week puts added pressure on their already busy schedules and creates a barrier to them actually turning up again.

-We have Alison from Cycle North here each week to run the sessions.
-Alison shows them all the basic skills to start with, and builds it up for each person.
-If somebody arrives one week and they have never ridden, or even sat on a bike before, then she’ll go right back to the basics for them so that they feel comfortable.
-She also helps the ladies ‘develop and nurture’ their existing cycling skills.
+We show them all the basic skills to start with, and build it up for each person.
+If somebody arrives one week and they have never ridden, or even sat on a bike before, then we’ll go right back to the basics for them, so that they feel comfortable.
+I also help the ladies ‘develop and nurture’ their existing cycling skills.

 There’s still a taboo and stigma attached to seeing ladies in our community ride a bike.
 It’s more often seen as appropriate for men to cycle.
 This is why it’s so amazing to see these women learning together in a safe environment where they feel comfortable, they can wear their hijab and clip their garments back to pedal if they need to.